awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-clean-up.md

    aws s3 rm s3://codedeploydemobucket --recursive
    ```

-1. To delete the `HelloWorld_App` application from AWS CodeDeploy, call the delete\-application command\.
+1. To delete the `HelloWorld_App` application from CodeDeploy, call the delete\-application command\.
 This deletes all associated deployment group records and deployment records for the application\.

    ```
    aws deploy delete-application --application-name HelloWorld_App